 Based on the agreements, we expect Cook to fully fund the development, clinical and regulatory costs of licensed programs in the U.S. and Europe leading to commercialization.
 The Company is not obligated to make any milestone payments under the agreements with Cook.
 Subject to the satisfaction of a commercialization milestone relating to net sales of products developed under the agreement, Cook is obligated to make a one-time milestone payment of \$10 million under the license and development agreement.
-As of December 31, 2009, Cook has not made, and is not under any current obligation to make, any such milestone payment, as the condition triggering such milestone payment obligation has not been satisfied.
-The license and development agreement also provides for payment to AVI of a double-digit percentage royalty on net sales by Cook.
-Cook has the right to terminate the agreements upon 90 days' written notice to AVI.
-AVI has the right to terminate the agreements upon 60 days' written notice to Cook if, following an assignment of Cook's rights under the agreements in connection with a merger or sale of assets, the assignee terminates its development efforts under the license and development agreement.
+As of December 31, 2009, Cook has not made, and is not under any current obligation to make, any such milestone payment to AVI of a double-digit percentage royalty on net sales by Cook.
+Cook has the right to terminate the agreements upon 60 days' written notice to Cook if, following an assignment of Cook's rights under the agreements in connection with a merger or sale of assets, the assignee terminates its development efforts under the license and development agreement.
 In the absence of any such termination by Cook or AVI, the agreement terminates by its own terms with the expiration of the last to expire patent among certain patents.
 AVI does not expect to be entitled to or receive any milestone payment from Cook under this agreement.
 In November 2009, we announced that we believe Cook discontinued development of our drug candidate, AVI-5126, on its cobalt-chromium stent because of an unexpectedly high rate of restenosis.